Chiral algebras in Landau-Ginzburg models: Landau-Ginzburg models

-This statement is true in the LG models that we study.
-It might also hold in gauge theories, which are however beyond the scope of this paper.
-Of course, it does not hold in sigma models, in which case the perturbative approach to chiral algebras have been developed in \cite{W02}.
-It also does not hold if non-perturbative corrections become relevant.
+and by some simple manipulations with diagrams, one can see that these three terms on the right are precisely what one needs to define a composite operator $\lambda\phi^3$.
+The mass counterterm $\delta_m\phi$ removes singularity coming from the self-contraction in $\phi^3$, while the other two remove singularities coming from contractions between $\phi^3$ and one insertion of the interaction vertex $\lambda\phi^4/4$.
+It is quite obvious that this continues to higher orders of perturbation theory, simply because the theory is renormalizable and has only these three counterterms.

+It is not completely clear how general this argument is and whether it holds for gauge theories, but it definitely works for our LG models.
+Moreover, it is possible to show that our models do not need any counterterms at all.

+So our conclusion is that equations \eqref{LG_EOM} hold exactly once we properly define composite operators appearing there.
+This supports our claim that to compute quantum chiral algebra, we need to find the classical one and then check which part of it survives after the renormalization of composite operators.

+All these statements are true in perturbation theory.
+They might not hold if non-perturbative corrections become relevant.
+For example, instantons might lift cohomology classes \cite{Y}, and this has to be studied separately.
 In our case we assume that the worldsheet and the target are topologically trivial, so non-perturbative corrections are not expected.

-The only distinction between classical and quantum chiral algebras we should care about comes from the way we define composite operators, because of the singularities appearing when operators collide, as we already mentioned before.
-Even though relations in the algebra coincide with the classical equations of motion, multiplication of quantum operators, even at the tree level, requires one to be careful about subtracting infinities which appear when operators collide.
-It will turn out in some cases, that certain operators which are $\bar{Q}_+$-closed classically will fail to be such after one subtracts infinite pieces.
-So even though they represent some non-trivial classical cohomology classes, they are not present in the quantum chiral algebra.